languagecodec/languagecodec.github.io/index.md

 </table>

 <p>&nbsp;</p>
-3. Now let the devils strike our scent!" said the scout, tearing two rifles, with all their attendant accouterments, from beneath a bush, and flourishing "killdeer" as he handed Uncas his weapon; "two, at least, will find it to their deaths.<br>
+3.Now let the devils strike our scent!" said the scout, tearing two rifles, with all their attendant accouterments, from beneath a bush, and flourishing "killdeer" as he handed Uncas his weapon; "two, at least, will find it to their deaths.<br>
 <table>
     <tr>
         <th> GT</th>